ADVENTURES IN GYM CLASS

 Seriously, though.
 Let’s never do this again.

 Hannah White is a senior history major at the University of Pennsylvania, where she works as a program assistant and archivist at the Kelly Writers House.
-She has interned at the University of Pennsylvania Press and at WriterHouse, a writing community in Charlottesville, Virginia.
-Her work has appeared or is forthcoming in The Sensible Nonsense Project, Gadfly Online, Word Riot, and The Birch Journal.
+Hannah White has interned at the University of Pennsylvania Press and at WriterHouse, a writing community in Charlottesville, Virginia.
+Hannah White’s work has appeared or is forthcoming in The Sensible Nonsense Project, Gadfly Online, Word Riot, and The Birch Journal.